Robotic Assisted MAKO Total Knee Replacement

 What is Robotic Assisted MAKO Total Knee Replacement?

 Recent advances in joint replacement surgery have led to the development of robotic assisted knee replacement techniques.
-In a conventional knee replacement surgery, the surgeon uses external jigs and a rod inserted into the thigh bone to place cutting jigs around the knee to perform the required bony saw cuts.
-In a robotic assisted procedure, a pre-operative scan is performed of your knee and this allows a computerised 3D model of the bones to be used to plan the sizing and position of the implants before the procedure is carried out (Figure L and M).
+In a conventional knee replacement surgery, the surgeon uses external jigs and a rod inserted into the thigh bone to place cutting jigs around the knee to perform the required bone cuts using a saw.